How to Make a Timetable

 1. Make a to-do list of your day/week:

 Making a list of all the things you need to do in the day/week is really helpful as that will ensure you don’t forget anything important.
+I like to use the notes app to do this.
+Just literally list out the things you need to do, as they come to your mind.

-Another advantage of making a to-do list is that, sub-consciously you are aware that work needs to be done, so your mind will be thinking of ways to do this work in the best way possible.
+An advantage of making a to-do list is that, sub-consciously you are aware that work needs to be done, so your mind will be thinking of ways to do this work in the best way possible.

 credit: TheLadders